Nyerguds/MobiusMapEditor/MANUAL.md

 ## Configuration

 The file "CnCTDRAMapEditor.exe.config" contains settings to customise the editor.
-This is what they do.
+The file is in xml format, meaning it can be opened in any text editor.
+This section details what its settings do.

 Note that this listing is updated as I develop.
 If options mentioned in this list do not exist in the settings file, chances are they refer to features that are already implemented in the source code on GitHub, but not yet released in a new version to download.